getjotsu/mcp-servers/README.md

 ### discord
 MCP server that can send messages to an authorized Discord server.
 Uses a Discord Bot token for authorization.

-### weather
+### us-weather
-The NWS Weather MCP server from the `modelcontextprotocol.io` adapted for deploying on Cloudflare.
+The NWS Weather MCP server from the `modelcontextprotocol.io` site adapted for deploying on Cloudflare.

 NOTE: This server relies on the NWS API and may hit rate limits.